orleonbatista/pymqi-embedded/README.md

 MQ_CLIENT_TAR_URL=<url to MQ client> scripts/build_manylinux.sh
 ```

-The script synchronizes the PyMQI sources, builds wheels for CPython 3.8–3.12
+The script synchronizes the PyMQI sources, downloads the IBM MQ client
+redistributable package and extracts the required headers and libraries using
-and repairs them with `auditwheel`.
+`genmqpkg.sh`.
+It then builds wheels for CPython 3.8–3.12 and repairs them with
+`auditwheel`.

 ### Windows
 Use the PowerShell script `scripts/build_windows.ps1` from a Visual Studio